LevelPlayingField/levelplayingfield/src/routes/about-us/About.md

 We began by publishing a freely-available, continuously-updated consumer and employee arbitration case database.
 We also provide ongoing summary data analysis.
 Reports, expert testimony and affidavits are available on request.

 We encourage parties that have been through forced arbitration to share their stories [in our forums](https://forum.levelplayingfield.io) and by commenting on their cases (which tie back to the forums).
-If you think your case might be subject to confidentiality, [ask us.](mailto:team@lpf.io?subject=About+Us+Confidentiality) We've yet to see a non-neogtiated consumer agreement with a confidentiality clause.
+If you think your case might be subject to confidentiality, [ask us.](mailto:team@lpf.io?subject=About+Us+Confidentiality) We've yet to see a non-negotiated consumer agreement with a confidentiality clause.
 Employment and settlement agreements usually have one.

 We also encourage those with experience in dispute resolution to contribute to the forums.